GoogleChrome/web.dev/src/site/content/en/media/video-and-source-tags/index.md

 {% Aside %}
-Notice in the previous example that the `controls` attribute was introduced. which instructs browsers to allow the user to control video playback, including volume, seeking, selecting captions, and pause/resume playback among others.
+Notice in the previous example that the `controls` attribute was introduced.
+This instructs browsers to allow the user to control video playback, including volume, seeking, selecting captions, and pause/resume playback among others.
 {% endAside %}